Ririetrara/rb003_iban_attestation.md.md/README.md

 ## 4. IBAN attributes

-IBAN attributes have been defined together by Archipels and task... in the EWC pilot in accordance with the DSP2.
+IBAN attributes have been defined together by Archipels and _**WP 2.3**_ in the EWC pilot in accordance with the DSP2.

 This table contains the name of the attribute, its description, and whether the attribute is required or not.